-The Community Group Advocacy and Social Change Lawyering Clinic is designed for students seriously considering a career in social change lawyering and interested in learning how to work as effective partners with community groups.
-The Clinic, which is only offered in Spring semester, focuses on the range of skills and persuasive strategies that social change lawyers utilize, including: grassroots lobbying and legislation drafting, community organizing/mobilizing, community legal education and media campaigns, organizing public hearings, and occasionally impact litigation.
-Students work in two-person teams and are placed with Bay Area social justice lawyers or community groups to work 20 hours per week on a defined project affecting lower-income, working-class, of-color, and other marginalized communities.
-Collectively, the projects introduce students to the broad range of approaches to making social change and working collaboratively with community groups.
+The Community Group Advocacy and Social Change Lawyering Clinic is designed for students considering a career in social change lawyering and interested in learning how to work as effective partners with activist community groups pushing for social change.
+The Clinic, which is only offered in Spring semester, focuses on the range of skills and persuasive strategies that social change lawyers utilize, including grassroots lobbying, legislative drafting, community organizing/mobilizing, community legal education, media campaigns, and/or organizing public hearings.
+Students work in two- or three-person teams and are placed with Bay Area social justice lawyers or community groups to work 16-20 hours per week on a defined project affecting lower-income, working-class, of-color, and other marginalized communities.
+Collectively, the projects introduce students to the broad range of approaches to making social change and to working as partners with community activists and groups, rather than simply navigating the legal system on their behalf.

 The Clinic is taught by Ascanio Piomelli, advisor to the Social Justice Lawyering Concentration, and an analyst and proponent of what has variously been labeled as a "democratic," "collaborative," or "rebellious" approach to social change lawyering.

 Classroom Component: There are four hours of regularly scheduled seminar time per week.
 Discussions integrate extensive readings on different approaches to making social change and their application to students' fieldwork projects.
-Class meets on Mondays and Wednesdays from 1:10-3:20 p.m.
+Class meets on Mondays and Wednesdays from 10:50 a.m.-1:00 p.m.

 Open to: 3rd, 4th, 5th, or 6th semester students.